-The exact cause of polymorphous light eruption isn't well understood.
-The rash appears in people who have developed a sensitivity to ultraviolet (UV) radiation from the sun or other sources, such as tanning beds or tanning lamps.
-This sensitivity results in sunlight-induced immune system activity that produces inflammation and a rash.
+The exact cause of polymorphous light eruption isn't well-understood.
+The rash appears in people who have developed a sensitivity to components of sunlight, and in particular ultraviolet (UV) radiation from the sun or other sources, such as tanning beds or tanning lamps.
+This sensitivity is referred to as photosensitivity.
+Photosensitivity results in sunlight-induced immune system activity that produces inflammation and a rash.

 UV radiation is a wavelength of sunlight in a range too short for the human eye to see.
 UV light that reaches the earth is divided into two wavelength bands — ultraviolet A (UVA) and ultraviolet B (UVB).